JUNE 30 UPDATE: This event has been CANCELLED for 2020.

 5 Tips for the Round Rock 4th of July Parade:

-1. Know the parade route: Take a look at the map of the parade route that goes down Mays Street in Downtown Round Rock.
+1. Know the parade route: Take a look at the map of the parade route.
 Pick a place to park and sit beforehand.

 2. Come early to get a seat: Make sure you arrive EARLY if you want a good seat.
 And bring your own chairs to sit in.

-3. Be respectful of neighbor’s & businesses lawns: This year, the parade route is going a different route that many not be through a neighborhood, but regardless, please be considerate of those who own businesses along the route.
+3. Be respectful of neighbor’s & businesses lawns: This year, the parade route is going a different route through neighborhoods.
+Please be considerate of those who own homes and businesses along the route.
 Don’t leave trash behind.

 5. Stand often, wave a lot, and have a good time: Stand for the nation’s flag, military groups and the national anthem.
 Wave at all the kids in the parade, and enjoy yourself, no matter what the heat or crowds look like.